crossterm-rs/crossterm/crossterm_style/README.md

 [s7]: https://travis-ci.org/TimonPost/crossterm.svg?branch=master

-This crate allows you to style te terminal cross-platform.
+This crate allows you to style the terminal cross-platform.
 It supports all UNIX and windows terminals down to windows 7 (not all terminals are tested see [Tested Terminals](#tested-terminals) for more info)

-This crate is a sub-crate of [crossterm](https://crates.io/crates/crossterm) to style te terminal, and can be use individually.
+This crate is a sub-crate of [crossterm](https://crates.io/crates/crossterm) to style the terminal, and can be use individually.

 Other sub-crates are:
 - [Crossterm Input](https://crates.io/crates/crossterm_input)